Information for Buyers

 Before the Sale

 The first step in buying at auction is to find out when they take place!
 We hold four sales of Sporting Guns & Antique Arms each year, usually in March, June, September and December.
 Sign up to receive reminders of upcoming sales here.

 The next step is to find out what is being offered in the sale.
-Our illustrated sales catalogues are available online or from our offices for £5.00.
-Prior to the auction, a fully illustrated and browse-able online catalogue is available via www.the-saleroom.com.
+Our illustrated sales catalogues are available online or from our offices for £10.00 (£14.00 by post within the UK).
+Click here to sign up for an annual Catalogue Subscription.

 Once you have found a lot that interests you, you can obtain a condition report by contacting the administration office.

 If you want to bid you must register with Southams.
 We use a buyer number system like many other auctioneers.
 If you will be attending the auction in person, we will need your name and address and if you are buying firearms or related items, an appropriate certificate.
 We may also require proof of identity and residence (such as your passport or driving licence).
 When you register, you will be issued with a Client Card with your unique number printed on it.
 You use this to bid in the saleroom and retain it for future sales.

 For buyers looking to bid online, a separate registration will be needed for southamsauction.co.uk and/or the-saleroom.com.

 In addition to the standard buyers premium, a surcharge is applied for using the internet based bidding platforms, 2.5% for Southams Online, 5% for the-saleroom.com (Charges plus VAT)